Chinmay1206/M2-EmbSys/Project/5_Report/Readme.md

 # Output Images:

+When Ckt is off:

 ![when ckt is off](https://user-images.githubusercontent.com/98880912/157258589-d010fba3-abf5-4c62-8ffc-790035807aa7.png)

+When tank is empty:

 ![When Tank is Empty](https://user-images.githubusercontent.com/98880912/157258635-7192558d-baeb-4710-8a27-6187039a1723.png)

+When tank is half filled:

 ![When Tank is half filled](https://user-images.githubusercontent.com/98880912/157258661-3c1d5d6f-f817-46cb-ba94-2615be60ff0d.png)

+When tank is full:

 ![When Tank if Full](https://user-images.githubusercontent.com/98880912/157258689-a884a969-7017-49d8-b82d-8a8a21165e16.png)

 # Goals of this project :